oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 | Create ingress for Administration Console. | Select **Yes** to create an ingress for the admin console with the path `/console`. |
 | Create ingress for WebLogic Remote Console. | Select **Yes** to create an ingress for the remote console with the path `/remoteconsole`. |

-When you are satisfied with your selections select **Next : DNS Configuration**.
+When you are satisfied with your selections, select **Next : DNS Configuration**.

 #### DNS Configuration